-Many apps have a similar feature, it is always useful to return to an earlier point.
-The Photo app does have a neat and super fast history panel but if you have a history panel full of commands all indicating add pixel or gaussian blur or transform it is actually quite hard to find exactly the correct point to return to, the snapshot feature makes it a whole lot easier.
+Many apps have a similar snapshot / capture feature, it is always useful to return to an earlier point (a super undo feature).
+The Affinity Photo app does have a neat and super fast history panel but if you have a history panel full of commands all indicating add pixel or gaussian blur or transform it is actually quite hard to find exactly the correct point to return to, the snapshot feature makes it a whole lot easier.
 The key menu is document and 'add' and 'restore'

 So you have added a number of layers and effects as well as adjustments and type and at that point you wish to save a current state / history state.

 Enter name or leave as is

 When you save the document, that added state is added to the document as well so if you close down the app etc and return to the document at a later time, it is still there